stevecochrane/tailwindcss-logical/README.md

 ## Browser Compatibility

-CSS Logical Properties and Values is a fairly new (and still evolving) specification, so browser support varies.
-None of the logical properties and values are supported in Internet Explorer 11, and some, such as Flow-relative Offsets and Corner Rounding, are currently only supported in Firefox and Chrome as of March 2021.
+Browser support for CSS Logical Properties and Values has come a long way in 2021.
+Nearly all of the utilities provided with this plugin now have widespread support across major browsers: Edge, Firefox, Chrome, Safari, Safari for iOS, and Chrome for Android included.
+Some exceptions are flow-relative `resize`, flow-relative `float`, and flow-relative `overscroll-behavior`, and none of the logical properties and values are supported in Internet Explorer 11.

 If some utilities don't seem to work correctly, be sure to check [Can I use...](https://caniuse.com/) to see if that property or value is supported by your browser.
 Relevant Can I use... links for each set of utilities are included in